 Lake Bogoria is one of Rift Valley Lakes.
 Each of these lakes is unique and Lake Bogoria is not an exception.
 This lake is alkaline – with a pH of 10.5 at the western bank.
 Lake water is twice as saline as seawater.
 Lake gets water only from the hot springs and some perennial rivers and it has no outlet.

-As there is no outlet, the level of lake is regulated just by the rain and heat.
+As there is no outlet, the level of the lake is regulated just by the rain and heat.
 This 34 km long lake might rise or fall by 0.15 – 0.3 m in a rather short time.

 The alkaline, warm lake water is excellent media for cyanobacteria Arthrospira fusiformis and some other microorganisms.
 These organisms serve as a food for lesser flamingo (Phoeniconaias minor) and some other birds.
 In the lake live approximately 0.5 million flamingos – the highest density of these birds worldwide and approximately half of world’s population of these beautiful birds.
 Sometimes the number of the birds increases up to 2 millions.

 Hot springs and geysers of Lake Bogoria

 As in many other places in the Great Rift Valley, the volcanic heat here is not far away.
 The ground here is formed by geologically recent volcanic rocks from Miocene – Pleistocene.

 Around Lake Bogoria are some 200 hot springs with water temperatures from 39 to 98.5° C. Nearly all these springs are very close to the lake or – even inside the lake.

 There are several larger groups of hot springs around Lake Bogoria, four of these groups are known geysers.

-Lake Bogoria hot springs, in general, have a high content of CO2 gas – this is one additional reason for wild boiling of the springs.
+Lake Bogoria hot springs, in general, have a high content of CO2 gas – this is one additional reason for the wild boiling of the springs.

 Some 60 hot springs with 6 geysers are located in Loburu.
 Further south is Chemurkeu group with 40 springs, including 4 geysers.
 At the south-eastern end are Koibobei springs with at least 3 geysers.
 At the eastern side are Losaramat springs with 17 springs, 3 geysers among them.
 Together – at least 16 geysers.
 Since 1975 here have been registered at least 18 geysers, but several have disappeared now.